Most of us have been there.

-Example: The accommodation in Japan is expensive and that’s why we went only for the cheapest hotels that offered internet access on our trip a few years ago (we hadn’t been using Airbnb yet).
+Our story: Accommodation in Japan is expensive and that’s why we went only for the cheapest hotels that offered internet access on our trip a few years ago (we hadn’t been using Airbnb yet).
 At that time wired connections were still the most common in Japan so we had to improvise and bring a small wifi router with us to create our own wifi.
 However, we didn’t want to miss out and also wanted to stay in a ryokan.
 But this Japanese traditional accommodation was even more pricey than hotels.
 That’s why we booked the room in a ryokan only for one night while in Fujikawaguchiko.
 It was a great experience that didn’t ruin our budget.

 Facilities and amenities

 Would you like to have some meals taking care of (breakfast, half board, full board, all inclusive), do you prefer to cook yourself or eat out?

 For example, what you are going to pay for a three-star hotel on the outskirts of London might get you a five-star hotel in Southeast Asia.

-Example: We usually travel on a low budget but on our trip to Malaysia we treated ourselves to four and five-star hotels because they were a great value.
+Our story: We usually travel on a low budget but on our trip to Malaysia we treated ourselves to four and five-star hotels because they were a great value.
 We paid around 30 EUR (32 USD) per double room per night.
 This was just a little more than two or three-star hotels would cost and so much cheaper than in Europe.

 Related post: How to travel the world when you don’t have money

 Do online research to find out which areas are considered safe and which are not.

 It is handy if there is a supermarket, market or shopping centre nearby so that you can get food cheaply there.

 If you are going to drive, easy access to the main road or highway will make your life easier.